CalculusSlayer/CSE13S/RSA_encryption/README.md

-# Assignment 6 - Public Key Cryptography
+# Public Key Cryptography

-This assignment is all about cryptography.
+This project is all about cryptography.
 There is a keygen file that can generate a public key and private key.
 There is an encyptor file that can encrypt input files onto output files.
 There is also a decryptor file that can decrypt input